 Is it my place to expose their fraudulent Jesus?
 Is it my place to point out all the places that their friend Jesus was no friend at all?
 Perhaps I should buy them Bart Ehrman’s books for Christmas so they can know the truth about the Bible and Jesus?
 Why would I want to do this?
 Would their life be better without Jesus?

-I can’t think of any way their life would be better without Jesus.
-Their whole existence and being is invested in him and they are trusting Jesus to be there when they are dying and to carry them home to their reward in heaven.
+I can’t think of any way their life would be better without their mythical best friend.
+Their whole existence and being is invested in him, and they are trusting Jesus to be there when they are dying, to carry them home to their reward in Heaven.

 None of this is true, BUT it doesn’t matter.

 All human beings want a life that has meaning and purpose.
-We want to be loved and we want to know our life mattered.
-In the end, we all die and we will soon be forgotten by all but those who loved us.
-Let’s be careful, in our zeal to rid the world of all the evils associated with religion, that we don’t lose those we love, that we don’t trade being right for those who will be there for us when we draw our last breath.
+We want to be loved, and we want to know our lives mattered.
+In the end, we all die, and we will soon be forgotten by all but those who loved us.
+Let’s be careful in our zeal to rid the world of all the evils associated with religion, that we don’t lose those we love, that we don’t trade being right for those who will be there for us when we draw our last breath.